chig/genepie/src/analysis/interface/python_interface/README.md

     main()
 ```

-* The trj_analysis.py script implements regression tests using the CustomTestCase class, so the keywords for crd_convert are written in custom_test_case.py.
+The `trj_analysis.py` script implements regression tests using the CustomTestCase class, so the keywords for crd_convert are written in `custom_test_case.py`.

-# Directory and File Structure
+# Folder and file description

-## Directories
+## Folders

-* All files exist in genesis/src/analysis/interface/python_interface (explained below)
+All files exist in `genesis/src/analysis/interface/python_interface`.

-* Files with changed module names related to mbar_analysis created by mbar_rename.py exist in genesis/src/analysis/interface/mbar_analysis (content description omitted as only module names were changed)
+Files with changed module names related to mbar_analysis created by `mbar_rename.py` exist in `genesis/src/analysis/interface/mbar_analysis` (content description omitted as only module names were changed)

 ## Files